mrmorphic/hwio/README.md

   * In active development.
   * Analog input is known to work.
 Device limit is 1.8V on analog input.
+  * Autodetection works
+  * GPIO not fully tested
+  * PWM does not work yet

 I2C is not loaded by default on this device.
 You need to either: